Alawites: Opinions on position within Islam

 Some sources have discussed the "Sunnification" of Alawites under the al-Assad regime.
 Joshua Landis, director of the Center for Middle East Studies, writes that Hafiz al-Assad "tried to turn Alawites into 'good' (read Sunnified) Muslims in exchange for preserving a modicum of secularism and tolerance in society".
 On the other hand, Al-Assad "declared the Alawites to be nothing but Twelver Shiites".
 In a paper, "Islamic Education in Syria", Landis wrote that "no mention" is made in Syrian textbooks (controlled by the Al-Assad regime) of Alawites, Druze, Ismailis or Shia Islam; Islam was presented as a monolithic religion.

-Ali Sulayman al-Ahmad, chief judge of the Baathist Syrian state, has said:
+Ali Sulayman al-Ahmad, chief judge of the Ba'athist Syrian state, has said:

 We are Alawi Muslims.
 Our book is the Qur'an.
 Our prophet is Muhammad.
 The Ka`ba is our qibla, and our Dīn (religion) is Islam.

 Population

 A 2012 map showing the distribution of Alawites in the Northern Levant.